v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 The widget that is used to trigger an action can be in different states.
 The default supported states are :

-  - 'enabled' : this is the default state, where the user is able to trigger the action
+  - *enabled* : this is the default state, where the user is able to trigger the action

-  - 'disabled' : in this state the user is unable to trigger the action
+  - *disabled* : in this state the user is unable to trigger the action

-  - 'forbidden' : the user has no permission to trigger the action
+  - *forbidden* : the user has no permission to trigger the action

-  - 'hidden' : the action widget is not visible
+  - *hidden* : the action widget is not visible

-  - 'notification' : the action widget attracts the attention of the user, this implies it is 'enabled'
+  - *notification* : the action widget attracts the attention of the user, this implies it is 'enabled'

 Modes